Ernest J. Sternglass: Three Mile Island

 As well, he had relied on figures that had incorrectly compounded fetal deaths with infant mortality (Tokuhata).

 Cosmological theories

 Sternglass also wrote the book Before the Big Bang: the Origins of the Universe, in which he offers an argument for the Lemaître theory of the primeval atom.
 He offers technical data showing the plausibility of an original super massive relativistic electron-positron pair.
 This particle contained the entire mass of the universe and through a series of 270 divisions created everything that now exists.
 If true, this would help ameliorate some of the problems with the current models, namely inflation and black hole singularities.

-E. J. Sternglass, Relativistic Electron-Pair Systems and the Structure of Neutral Mesons, Physical Reviews, 123, 391 (1961).

-E. J. Sternglass, A Model for the Early Universe and the Connection between Gravitation and the Quantum Nature of Matter, Lettere al Nuovo Cimento, 41, 203 (1984).